 No excavation shall be made on the premises except for the purpose of building thereon and only at the time when building operations are to commence.
-No earth or sand shall be removed from the premises except as part of such excavation without the written consent of the Grantor.
-[Cross reference Declaration of Protective Covenants #19].
+No earth or sand shall be removed from the premises except as part of such excavation without the written consent of the Association.